W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//aesthetic_2.png)

-By giving input to the server we get an hex string in return with the message that flag is sprinkled to the end:
+By giving input to the server we get an hex string in return with the message that the flag is sprinkled to the end:

 ![](assets//images//aesthetic_3.png)